emefix/design-patterns/README.md

 > * Object must be subordinate to one interface, containing one method that performs the specified request.
 > * The invoker object passes the command to the appropriate recipient which can handle this command in order to execute command.

+### 3.2.
+Strategy pattern
+__Family of algorithms being classes.__
+> * Creating objects which represent various strategies.
+> * A context object selects which algorithm will be executed.
+> * The behavior of the context object varies as per its strategy object.